kutayonder/internHipo/README.md

 ## Description:
 This is a simple user listing  and searching application by retrieving users from the [hipo.json](https://gist.githubusercontent.com/artizco/a957d4e0af6f9d35048808e7200ea076/raw/cedc9e9087cf7288eb733839ff9adf319bb737b3/hipo.json) file.
-- Code implementation and more description of the project is embedded inside of the lib directory by using comments.
+- Code implementation and more description of the project is embedded inside of the lib directory.
-- After installation please update the pubspec.yaml file for integrating the hipo.json to path
+- After installation please update the pubspec.yaml file for integrating the hipo.json file to the path

 ## Screenshots:
 ### - Landing Page Screenshot: